All Episodes

 But there's a very important point here.

-I believe with the use of the internet, the use of expensive media talk shows like your own, that it's possible for people to get their messages out better, spend a fraction of the money, and still get a reasonable hearing from the electorate.
+I believe with the use of the Internet, the use of extensive media talk shows like your own, that it's possible for people to get their messages out better, spend a fraction of the money, and still get a reasonable hearing from the electorate.

 And I believe this is the future.

-I could give out the address where people who are desirous to possibly support could send Donations, is that okay?
+I could give out the address where people who are desirous to possibly support could send donations.

 That's okay.